cmwylie19/medik8s/README.md

 We know we can read and write to the database, now we will simulate failure.
 We are going to attach a new Network ACL to the instance running in the `us-east-2b` region.

+**Create a new Network ACL in the same VPC as your cluster**
+1. Go into the AWS console to the instances, select any instance of the nodes on your cluster.
+Once selected, click on the VPC ID in the instance details.
+Take a note of the VPC ID.
+2. Once you have clicked on the VPC ID, you will see a panel on the left hand side that said **Security** in bold and Network ACLs below, click Network ACLs.
+3. After you click Network ACLs, you will be directed to a page where you will see a button **Create Network ACL**, click that.
+4. Create a network ACL with a unique name, mine was casey-acl, and for the VPC, use the VPC that your clusters are in, and create the ACL.

 Go into the AWS console to the instances, select the instance (node) in the in the us-east-2b region, once selected, in the details section click the Subnet ID, select the subneta and click Network ACL, and Edit Network ACL Association.